Computer Competency Test-Out Option

 Areas Covered by Test

 The Computer Competency Test (CCT) assesses students' computer competency.
 It includes mostly performance-based simulations and some multiple choice questions taken online in the Testing Center.
-Students are encouraged to review a demo, a practice guide, and take a practice test before taking the CCT.
+Students are encouraged to review the objectives, CSP downloads and take a practice test.
 The CCT and practice test are not timed; together they take approximately 1 hour to complete (15 minutes to review the Step-by-step instructions for taking the CCT, 10 minutes to take the ten item practice test and +45 minutes to take the seventy item CCT test).